 * AVID combines rigor with support that includes the student's own individual determination and the support teachers, other AVID students and their families, the AVID teacher and university student tutors.

 * AVID develops students as readers and writers, teaches specific strategies for critical thinking and higher-level inquiry, provides the support for students to meet high expectations, increases student confidence in their abilities, and enhances time management/organizational skills.

 * AVID promotes awareness of college/career options along with the information necessary to fully prepare students for post-secondary endeavors.

 The AVID Mission

-The mission of AVID is to ensure that all students, and most especially the least served students in the middle, capable of completing a college preparatory path will:
+AVID works to ensure that all students, and most especially the least served students in the middle, capable of completing a college preparatory path will:

 - Succeed in rigorous curriculum,

 - Enter mainstream activities of the school,

 - Become educated and responsible participants and leaders in democratic society.